yyyx6787/STLLM/README.md

-# SPATIO-TEMPORAL GRAPH LEARNING WITH LARGE LANGUAGE MODEL #
+# Spatial-Temporal Learning Augmented by Large Language Models #
 This is the implementation of SPATIO-TEMPORAL GRAPH LEARNING WITH LARGE LANGUAGE MODEL in the following paper:

 ## Requirements ##